 In 2017, we emphasized growing our commercial and industrial ("C&I") volume.
-After significant growth in our C&I volume in 2017, management is refocusing on higher margin residential and small commercial customers in the first part of 2018.
+After significant growth in our C&I volume in 2017, management has refocused on residential and small commercial customers in the first part of 2018.

-We believe we can continue to grow organically, however, achieving significant organic growth rates has become increasingly more difficult given our size, much of which is attributable to acquisitions.
-Additionally, increasing regulatory pressure on marketing channels such as door-to-door and outbound telemarketing and the ability to manage customer acquisition costs are significant factors in our ability to grow organically.
+We believe we can increase our organic customer acquisitions during the remainder of 2018, and the Company intends to scale and refine those organic channels it has acquired in connection with its acquisitions.
+However, achieving significant organic growth rates has become increasingly more difficult given our size, much of which is attributable to acquisitions.
+The Company expects that prolonged declines in commodity prices over the last two years may negatively impact the industry's ability to offer prices competitive with incumbent utilities during the remainder of 2018.
+As a result of this trend, the Company may be constrained in its ability to achieve organic growth at expected rates.
+Additionally, increasing regulatory pressure on marketing channels such as door-to-door and outbound telemarketing and the ability to manage customer acquisition costs are significant factors in our ability to grow organically, as we are focused on achieving acceptable returns on our investment in organic growth initiatives.